jcan37/jeffcannon/content/blog/iced-chai-tea-protein-latte.md

 ---
 path: iced-chai-tea-protein-latte
 date: 2021-03-29T03:18:35.440Z
-title: Iced Chai Tea Protein Latte
+title: Iced chai tea protein latte
 description: Hey, y’all.
 Em here.
 Tonight I have the honor of taking over Jeff’s blog.
 I thought long and hard about how I was going to take advantage of this platform.
 Of course, my gut reaction is to talk about all things social work.